gemini6829/tennis_analyzer/README.md

 # AI-Powered Tennis Stroke Analyzer for Junior Players
 ## A Computer Vision Approach to Automated Coaching

+## — 6/11/26 —
+### Achievements
+#### Algorithm modifications:
+- Stroke end time calculation
+  - Initial algorithm: stroke start time + 1 s (assumes constant swing length for all types of strokes)
+  - Improved: stroke end time + 0.2 s
+- Continue working on stroke classification
+  - In a serve, the wrist speed drops as the player reaches trophy position, causing the detector to end the stroke.
+The wrist never gets above the shoulder and the stroke is never classified as a serve/overhead.
+I added a pending serve check watch to see if wrist goes above shoulder in the next 2.5 seconds after a stroke ends.
+  - When the player’s body is turned to the side, so that the shoulders are perpendicular to the camera, a large racquet takeback can cross to the opposite side of the body, causing misclassification between forehands and backhands.
+Changed to find the wrist’s position at its maximum horizontal distance from the shoulder midpoint and see which side of the body it’s on.

+#### Feature improvements:
+- A Rescan option, for when the background scan has already been conducted, to implement new algorithm updates.
+- Undo button at the bottom of the score panel in case a stroke is mistakenly deleted.
+- When the player’s body leaves the frame or is too far away, and the detector can’t find the body landmarks, I added a warning that tells the user that no player is detected and pauses the video.
+There is an option to continue watching the video or skip ahead to when the player returns to the frame.
+This warning initially covered the entire score panel, I later changed it to be a popup bar at the bottom of the panel that doesn’t pause the video.
+The player can choose to dismiss the warning or skip ahead to the next visible time.
+- A right/left-handedness switch that flips forehand/backhand classification for left-handed players.
+- I’ve been using GoPro footage of a tennis match to test the analyzer, but the camera angle and video quality are not high.
+Sometimes the player moves out of frame, or far away from the camera, making it difficult to detect body landmarks.
+In order to test and finetune the analyzer more easily, I filmed closeup videos of myself performing simple strokes with good and bad technique.

+### Issues
+- When the initial background scan is skipped, there is a bug that causes the Auto-pause feature to not work even when the user has selected it.
+- When the dominant wrist becomes less visible (like when blocked by the player’s body), the detector switches to using the non-dominant wrist, resulting in inaccurate analysis.
+- The detector “starts” a stroke when the wrist speed reaches a threshold, but this often excludes the slower preparation/takeback in a swing.
+This was improved by maintaining a 2 second wrist history.
+When the wrist speed increases, the history is searched for the time when the arm was at neutral position (wrist aligned with shoulder) and uses that as the start time.
+- Similarly, the stroke ends early when the follow-through is slow.
+To fix this, the stroke only ends when the wrist has traveled a certain distance after the wrist speed drops below the stroke threshold.

 ## — 6/4/2026 —
 ### Achievements